HORSHAM TOWN COMMUNITY PARTNERSHIP

 WORKING IN PARTNERSHIP WITH HORSHAM DISTRICT COUNCIL

-We are currently (September 2018) seeking a new Committee Chairman and two new members for the Committee:
+We are currently (October 2021) seeking a new Committee Chairman and two new Directors:

 The Board meets in Horsham four times a year and the role of Chair requires a flexible commitment of a few hours per week to attend locally based meetings and to monitor the progress of projects.